shunlog/aoc-test/README.md

 ```

 ## Requirements

-For this to work its magic, you must satisfy two requirements:
+For this program to work its magic, you must satisfy two requirements:
-1. Your solution takes input from `stdin` and outputs solution to `stdout`.
+1. Your solution script takes input from `stdin` and outputs solution to `stdout`.
 2. The test files are named according to a specific scheme.

 ### Solution template